Decisive vs. Indecisive Personality Traits

 Here are a few signs that you’re working with someone who is decisive:

-- They make decisions more quickly and don’t seem to stress over them.
+• They make decisions more quickly and don’t seem to stress over them.

-- They’re confident making decisions.
+• They’re confident making decisions.

-- They tend to be more comfortable with risk, especially if it’s an informed risk.
+• Decisive people tend to be more comfortable with risk, especially if it’s an informed risk.

-- They can be resistant to change once they’ve made a decision
+• They can be resistant to change once they’ve made a decision.

 How to work with someone who has a decisive personality

 Decisive people bring confidence and efficiency that can benefit the whole team.
-Being aware of their decisive personality trait can help you leverage it for success, as well as watching out for a few potential pitfalls.
+Being aware of their decisive personality traits can help you leverage it for success, as well as watching out for a few potential pitfalls.

 How to train a decisive employee

-- People who tend to be decisive sometimes grow impatient with perceived inefficiencies or delays.
+• People who tend to be decisive sometimes grow impatient with perceived inefficiencies or delays.
 In training, keep things moving along at a reasonable pace; you can always check in to see if the person would like you to slow down or review.

-- Train your decisive employees on when they do need to slow down, wait on making a decision, or loop in a colleague.
+• Train your decisive employees on when they do need to slow down, wait on making a decision, or loop in a colleague.

 How to motivate someone who is decisive

-- Decisive people grow frustrated when the decision-making process takes too long.
+• A decisive person grows frustrated when the decision-making process takes too long.
 They’ll be more motivated when the process moves quickly; if it can’t, keep them in the loop on delays.

-- Consider decisive people for roles or projects that involve independent decision-making, where they’ll be able to put their personality trait to good use.
+• Consider decisive people for roles or projects that involve independent decision-making, where they’ll be able to put their personality trait to good use.

 How to give feedback to a decisive person